 Examples of Operant Conditioning in Everyday Life

 Not every example of operant conditioning has to end in dropping missiles.
 Nor does it have to happen in a box in a laboratory!
 You might find that you have used operant conditioning on yourself, a pet, or a child whose behavior changes with rewards and punishments.
-These examples of operant conditioning will offer a good look into what this process can do for behavior and personality.
+These operant conditioning examples will look into what this process can do for behavior and personality.

-Hot Stove: If you put your hand on a hot stove, you’re going to get burned.
+Hot Stove: If you put your hand on a hot stove, you will get burned.
 More importantly, you are very unlikely to put your hand on that hot stove again.
 Even though no one has made that stove hot as a punishment, the process still works.

-Tips: If you make conversation with a passenger while driving for Uber, you might get an extra tip at the end of your ride.
-That’s certainly a great reward!
-You are very likely to keep making conversations with passengers as you drive for Uber.
+Tips: If you converse with a passenger while driving for Uber, you might get an extra tip at the end of your ride.
+That's certainly a great reward!
+You will likely keep conversing with passengers as you drive for Uber.
 The same type of behavior applies to any service worker who gets tips!

-Training a Dog: If your dog sits when you say “sit,” you might give him a treat.
-More importantly, they are very likely to sit when you say, “sit.”
+Training a Dog: If your dog sits when you say “sit,” you might treat him.
+More importantly, they are likely to sit when you say, “sit.”
 (This is a form of variable-ratio reinforcement.
-Likely, you only give your dog a treat 50-90% of the time they sat.
-If you gave a dog a treat every time they sat, they probably wouldn’t have room for breakfast or dinner!)
+Likely, you only treat your dog 50-90% of the time they sit.
+If you gave a dog a treat every time they sat, they probably wouldn't have room for breakfast or dinner!)

 Operant Conditioning Is Everywhere!